 Should you fail to make the above-mentioned payment by the specified deadline, my client instructed me to take further legal action. »

 The website owner is called upon to pay the photographer a compensation (sometimes very high) for the unauthorized use of the picture and to reimburse the defense costs incurred.

 It is specified that in the event you (owner of the website would refuse to pay, legal action may be taken against him.

 I first recommend not to sign or pay anything before being advised by a lawyer.

-Depending on the circumstances, the infringement may simply not be characterized : lack of copyright protection, proof of a valid license, authorship not demonstrated, etc.
+Depending on the circumstances, the infringement may simply not be established : lack of copyright protection, proof of a valid license, uncertainty regarding the authorship, etc.

-Even if the infringement is real and manifest, compensation can be negotiated.
+Even when the infringement is real, the compensation can be negotiated or avoided.

 Either way, I advise you not to just ignore these emails since judicial proceedings have already been instigated in such cases.

-You can send me the letter or mail received from Ferchner, Zielinski, Bickel or Photoclaim by email at: email@example.com
+You can send me the letter or mail received from Fechner / Zielinski or Photoclaim by email at: firstname.lastname@example.org

 A first examination of the dispute is carried out free of charge.